-Even if I had been planning to travel in these regions, I knew such restaurants would likely be cost-prohibitive.
+Even if I had been planning to travel to these regions, I knew such restaurants would likely be cost-prohibitive.

-But since I was already on the verge of visiting Peru, where my US Dollar is worth more, the chance to dine at Astrid & Gastón immediately made my short list of things to do.
+But since I was already on the verge of visiting Peru in South America, where the U.S. dollar is worth more, the chance to dine at Astrid & Gastón immediately made my shortlist.

-Chef Gastón Acurio is the leader of this movement to bring Peruvian food to the forefront, so what better place to explore this new world then his flagship restaurant.
+Chef Gastón Acurio is one of the leaders of this movement to bring Peruvian food to the forefront, so what better place to explore Peruvian gastronomy than his flagship restaurant.

-By the time I reached Lima, I'd already been in Peru for a month, having zig-zagged my way down the country trying to enjoy both the mountains and the coast.
+By the time I reached Lima, I'd already been in Peru for a month, having zig-zagged my way down the country, trying to enjoy the mountains and the coast.

-Along the way, I'd slowly begun to discover common dishes such as cebiche and causa.
+Along the way, I'd slowly begun to discover typical dishes such as cebiche and causa.

-I knew I wanted to have the 11-course tasting menu (170 Soles or $63), which according to the website, would require 3 hours of my time.
+I knew I wanted to have the 11-course tasting menu (170 Soles or $63), which, according to the website, would require three hours of my time.

-I was both excited by the food I'd get to try, and petrified of being bored out of my gourd eating alone for so long.
+I was excited by the food I'd get to try and petrified of being bored out of my gourd eating alone for so long.

 I was greeted by a cheerful woman standing behind a large reception desk.
 It felt more like I was walking into a home than a restaurant.

-I asked if the tasting menu was available, she said yes, and I was then ushered to a table directly in front of the kitchen.
+I asked if the tasting menu was available, and she said yes.
+Then I was ushered to a table directly in front of the kitchen.
 It appeared as though I was one of the first diners to be seated that afternoon.

-In addition to the main room, which featured a view into the busy kitchen, there was a smaller, more private wine room, and a bar area which would be perfect for sampling cocktails and finger food.
+In addition to the main room, which featured a view into the busy kitchen, there was a smaller, more private wine room and a bar area that would be perfect for sampling cocktails and finger food.

-An interesting note featured prominently above the first page, indicating that as part of the dining experience, for 14 Soles ($5) you'd receive fresh breads and 3 sauces, a tray with 3 appetizers, and a box of 10 sweets at the end.
+An interesting note featured prominently above the first page, indicating that as part of the dining experience, for 14 Soles ($5), you'd receive fresh bread and three sauces, a tray with three appetizers, and a box of 10 sweets at the end.

-[Though I didn't say anything, I was soon presented with the breads, so these extras are provided, unless you state otherwise.]
+[Though I didn't say anything, I was soon presented with the bread, so these extras are provided unless you state otherwise.]

-To celebrate the dining experience, I ordered a maracuya sour, which I enjoyed much more than the pisco sours I’d tried up until then.
+To celebrate the dining experience, I ordered a maracuya sour, which I enjoyed much more than a standard pisco sour.

-The snail meat itself lacked flavor, and I found it rather tough to chew, however the overall dish was saved for me by the rich brown broth.
+The snail meat lacked flavor, and I found it rather tough to chew.
+However, the rich brown broth saved the overall dish.

 Next, I was presented with a wooden lacquer box.
-Inside, Andean tubers, herbs, and fresh flowers were presented on a bed of shredded almonds.
+Inside, Andean tubers, herbs, and fresh flowers were delivered on a bed of shredded almonds.

-I LOVED the presentation.
-Colorful, playful, fun.
+I LOVED the presentation—colorful, playful, and fun.
 But there's no getting around the fact that the tubers look like turds.

-Not only that, they were incredibly difficult to cut with the regular knife I was using.
+Not only that, but they were also tough to cut with the regular knife I was using.

 Again, I appreciated this dish more for the novelty factor and presentation than the actual flavors.
 The mustard sauce was appreciated.

 The cuy taco was a fun way to pay homage to the all-important guinea pig, which is typical of Andean cuisine.
-I'd eaten it twice in Ecuador.
+I'd eaten it twice in Ecuador before arriving in Peru.

 Like the liver before it, the white fish melted in my mouth.

 Dish #7 was the main event for cebiche lovers, featuring fish, scallops, octopus, and another sea snail.
-It was easily the most colorful dish as well.
+It was the most colorful dish, as well.

-Three shot glasses of pepper sauce were also presented, and if I understood the instructions properly, I was to take the shooters after finishing the cebiche.
+Three shot glasses of pepper sauce were also presented, and if I understood the instructions correctly, I was to take the shooters after finishing the cebiche.

-By this point, two hours into lunch, I was starting to feel full, and sleepy.
-Part of me wanted to tap out, and go home so I could lie down.
+By this point, two hours into lunch, I felt full from the excellent food and sleepy.
+Part of me wanted to tap out and go home so I could lie down.

 But I was in this for the long run, and besides, I couldn't leave before the desserts arrived.

-Dish #9 was another one of my favorites from the lunch, on account of the sweet raspberry sauce and way in which three different varieties of potatoes were incorporated.
+Dish #9 was another one of my favorites from the lunch because of the sweet raspberry sauce and how three different varieties of potatoes were incorporated.